 Overall, politics simply tends to be viewed by most Satanists as interesting, worthy of attention for upcoming changes, and even fun to play with when appropriate.
 However it is never a “cause” that we must live for.
 We, ourselves, our lives and love of life, are the only “causes” that we endorse without hesitation.
 Everything else is pretty much up for debate.
 Satanism itself is not a cause, rather it is a tool for advancing ourselves and those people and things which we deem to be of merit.
 Hence the Church of Satan first endorses autonomy for the individual as a primary, allowing the individual to then decide for himself what political viewpoints are most agreeable to him.
 If an individual decides that he attains pleasure through participation in political advocacy movements and organizations, he should realize that it is his own pleasure in participation that is the goal and the Satanic aspect of his actions, not necessarily the political agendas he is working to achieve.

 Thus, the Church of Satan will not “fade” because we do not need to win any external approval to exist.
-We as an organization only need to continue as we have for over four decades to offer the tools through which our members may see through the conceptual traps that enslave the masses.
+We as an organization only need to continue as we have for five decades to offer the tools through which our members may see through the conceptual traps that enslave the masses.